hassan-chaudhry/nba-charter/README.md

 Notes on the API
 ---
 The NBA doesn't have any official documentation for their API.
-However, the team behind the nba_api API client package for Python have extensively documented the API endpoints which I found immensely helpful for this project.
+However, the team behind the `nba_api` API client package for Python have extensively documented the API endpoints which I found immensely helpful for this project.
 Their work can be found [here](https://github.com/swar/nba_api).

-The NBA also blocks certain cloud server IP addresses from accessing its endpoints, likely because they are popular and frequently used.
+The NBA also blocks some cloud server IP addresses from accessing its endpoints, likely due to high traffic from commonly used servers.
 This is a [well-documented issue](https://github.com/bttmly/nba/issues/41).
-My solution was to host the project's backend on Fly.io, which is not as widely used and, as a result, not on the NBA's blacklist.
+My solution was to host the project's backend on Fly.io, which is less widely used and therefore not on the NBA's blacklist.